mongodb/specifications/source/server-discovery-and-monitoring/server-monitoring.rst

 isMaster Cancellation
 `````````````````````

-When a client is closed, clients SHOULD cancel all isMaster checks; a
+When a client is closed, clients MUST cancel all isMaster checks; a monitor
-monitor blocked waiting for the next streaming isMaster response should
+blocked waiting for the next streaming isMaster response MUST be interrupted
-be interrupted so that threads may exit promptly without waiting
+such that threads may exit promptly without waiting maxAwaitTimeMS.

-maxAwaitTimeMS.
-When a client marks a server Unknown from "Network error
+When a client marks a server Unknown from "Network error when reading or
-when reading or writing", clients MUST cancel the in-progress streaming
+writing", clients MUST cancel the isMaster check on that server and close the
-isMaster check and close the current monitoring connection.
-(See `
+current monitoring connection.
+(See
-Why cancel in-progress monitor checks when application operations fail with
+`Drivers cancel in-progress monitor checks`_.)
-non-timeout network errors?`_)

 Error handling
 ''''''''''''''